 Yes, Cockers are active.
 The smallest member of the AKC’s Sporting Group, the Cocker requires moderate exercise and mental stimulation.

 Cocker Spaniels are also notorious foodies.
-I recently helped my Cocker Spaniel lose weight, and I keep a close eye on the scale each week.
+I helped my Cocker Spaniel lose weight, and I keep a close eye on the scale each week from now on.